MScholtes/PSVirtualDesktop/README.md

 Find first window handle to title text or retrieve list of windows with title (when called with * as parameter)

 ## Versions
+### 1.3.0, 2020-11-28
+- compatible to Powershell Core 7.0 (but not 7.1)
+- parameter -PassThru for Set-DesktopName (by sirAndros)
 ### 1.2.0, 2020-06-27
 - support for desktop names introduced with Win 10 2004
 - new functions Get-DesktopList, Get-DesktopName and Set-DesktopName